gerlinv/color-detection-and-harmonies-application-frontend/README.md

-# Color Detection and Harmony App Frontend
+# Color Detection and Harmonies App Frontend

 An application which makes it possible to identify colors from pictures and find how harmonious two chosen colors are.